UCATLAS/xAODAnaHelpers/docs/FAQs.rst

    If the same tool (identified by its name) needs to be used in another xAH algorithm downstream, just declare a tool handle member with the same ``IMyToolType``, call its constructor in the initialisation list and (if needed) change its tool name with ``make()``.
 Then in ``EL::initialize()`` simply call ``m_mytool_handle.initialize()``, without setting any property.
 It will automagically get the pointer to the correct tool from a registry, and all the tool properties will be preserved from the previous initialisation.

-SLC6 vs CC7
+SLC6 vs SLC7
 -----------

-If you're running into issues with grid submission because of checks for SLC6-compatible machines in `xAH_run.py` preventing you from doing so, then you can either:
+If you're running into issues with grid submission because of checks for SLC7-compatible machines in `xAH_run.py` preventing you from doing so, then you can either:

-- ssh into lxplus SLC6 (``lxplus6.cern.ch``)
+- ssh into lxplus SLC7 (``lxplus.cern.ch``)
-- run in a containerized SLC6 environment (``setupATLAS -c slc6``)
+- run in a containerized SLC7 environment (``setupATLAS -c slc6``)

 If you think this message is happening in error, `file an issue <https://github.com/UCATLAS/xAODAnaHelpers/issues/new>`_ giving us the output from the following commands: